golemparts/rppal/README.md

 RPPAL requires a recent release of Raspberry Pi OS.
 Similar Linux distributions may work, but are unsupported.
 Both GNU and musl `libc` targets are supported.
 RPPAL is compatible with the Raspberry Pi A, A+, B, B+, 2B, 3A+, 3B, 3B+, 4B, 5, CM, CM 3, CM 3+, CM 4, CM 5, CM 5 Lite, 400, 500, Zero, Zero W and Zero 2 W.

-This library is currently in 'maintenance mode'.
-RPPAL will still receive updates for bugfixes and to add support for new Pi devices.
-A 1.0 release is planned as well.
-If you have a feature request you're willing to implement yourself, please open an issue first to discuss the details.

-RPPAL is under development on the [master branch](https://github.com/golemparts/rppal/tree/master) of the repository on GitHub.
-If you're looking for the `README.md` or the `examples` directory for the latest release or any of the earlier releases, visit [crates.io](https://crates.io/crates/rppal), download an archived release from the GitHub [releases](https://github.com/golemparts/rppal/releases) page, or clone and checkout the relevant release tag.

 ## Table of contents

 - [Usage](#usage)